Wire-Network/wire-docs/docs/api-reference/tooling/clio/how-to-guides/how-to-update-account-keys.md

 ## Overview

-This how-to guide provides instructions on how to update an account keys for an Wire blockchain account using the clio CLI tool.
+This how-to guide provides instructions on how to update an account keys for a Wire blockchain account using the clio CLI tool.

 The example uses `clio` to update the keys for the **alice** account.